At a glance

 - prevent and minimise the impact of incidents affecting digital services; and

 - take account of the requirements of the DSP Regulation.

 When determining your measures, you are allowed to consider the state of the art – this refers to the state of technological development; in other words, the type of security measures that are available to you.
-This is similar to the GDPR, however with NIS you are not allowed to consider the costs of implementation.
+This is similar to the UK GDPR, however with NIS you are not allowed to consider the costs of implementation.